ksenia312/nearby_service/README.md

 ### Android <a id="android_setup"></a>

-All necessary Android permissions are already in the **AndroidManifest.xml** of the plugin so you don't need to add anything **to work with p2p network**.
+All necessary Android permissions are already in the **AndroidManifest.xml** of the plugin, so you don't need to add anything **to work with p2p network**.

 > Note that if you want to use the plugin **to send files**, you need to add